 This document does not replace nor supersede any established College procedures.
-This document is for both CCN and NES staff that are based at CCN.
+This document is for all staff.

 PRINCIPLES

 - The welfare of young people and vulnerable adults is paramount - You are responsible for your own actions and behaviour.
 You should avoid any conduct which would lead any reasonable person to question your motivation and intentions - You should understand your responsibilities to safeguard and promote the welfare of students - You should work and be seen to work in a transparent way - You should report any incident which may give rise to concern to your senior manager - All staff and work placement providers should be aware of and follow the College's safeguarding procedure - Staff who breach this code of conduct may be subject to the College's disciplinary procedures - You should apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief, sexual orientation or gender status - Serious breach of this code may result in a referral being made to an external or statutory agency such as the Local Authority Designated Officer or the Police.